cappuccino/cappuccino/README.markdown

 ##FAQs

 **Q: What is meant by desktop-class apps?**
 **A:** Desktop-class apps refer to web applications that offer the same level of functionality, complexity, and user experience as traditional desktop applications.
 These apps leverage advanced user interface components, rich graphics, and responsive interactions.
 Cappuccino is ideally suited for developing line-of-business applications, which are essential tools used within a company for its operations.
 Such applications often require robust data handling, complex workflows, and a high degree of reliability.
-Cappuccino’s comprehensive framework, modeled after the Cocoa APIs, ensures that web applications can match the capabilities and performance of native desktop software.
+Cappuccino’s comprehensive framework, modeled after the Cocoa® APIs, ensures that web applications can match the capabilities and performance of native desktop software.

 **Q: I don't see any support for touch-screen devices like tablets and phones.
 Is this supported?**
 **A:** Cappuccino applications can be adapted to support touch-screen devices, including tablets and phones.
 The framework primarily targets large, information-dense displays typical of desktop environments.
 Achieving a seamless experience across desktops, tablets, and phones requires additional effort, such as incorporating touch event handling and responsive design.
 However, with the right adjustments, Cappuccino applications can deliver a consistent user experience on a variety of devices.